Launch Recite Me assistive technology

 A New Design Code for Milton Keynes: MK Design Code Scoping Consultation

-We are consulting the public and other stakeholders to seek your views on the preparation of the City’s Design Codes.
+Prior to the Regulation 18 Consultation, we consulted the public and other stakeholders to seek your views on the preparation of the City’s Design Codes.

 Design codes provide a local framework for creating beautiful and distinctive places with a consistent and high-quality standard of design.
 Design codes are set to become part of all local authority development plans, in line with national planning policy.